 In this work, we present additional photometric and spectroscopic observations of the nebula.
-We discuss possible scenarios for its location and physical nature, comparing with different classes of objects and taking into account the available data.
-This paper is structured as follows: In Section 2 we describe our observations.
-In Section 3, we present the direct results of the observations and the measurements we performed on them.
-In Section 4, we discuss the implications of the results, comparing with the literature to infer the most likely location and physical nature of the nebula.
-In Section 5 we summarize our conclusions.
+We discuss possible scenarios for its location and physical nature, comparing SDSO with different classes of objects and taking into account the available data.
+This paper is structured as follows: In Sect. \ref{sec:databas} we describe our observations.
+In Sect. \ref{sec:results}, we present the direct results of the observations and the measurements we performed on them.
+In Sect. \ref{sec:discussion}, we discuss the implications of the results, comparing them with the literature to infer the most likely location and physical nature of the nebula.
+In Sect. \ref{sec:conclusions} we summarize our conclusions.